TidalScale/R_benchmark_test/README.md

 * CentOS 6.5
 * Revolution R Enterprise 3.1 (but this should work fine on Revolution R Open)

 TidalScale's internal regression test framework is written in Python to be OS-independent and is executed under the control of the Nose test framework.
-Nose extends Python's standard https://docs.python.org/2/library/unittest.html[unittest] module and provides options for test discovery/selection and the recording of test results in a standardized way among many other capabilities.
+Nose extends Python's standard unittest module (see https://docs.python.org/2/library/unittest.html) and provides options for test discovery/selection and the recording of test results in a standardized way among many other capabilities.
 This R benchmark program relies on Nose test.

 ## Downloading the Test Data